 6.50.6 Implications for language design and evolution

-In future language design and evolution activities, the following items should be considered:
+In future language design and evolution activities, consider the following items:

 Providing a mechanism for catching all possible exceptions (for example, a ‘catch-all’ handler).

 Fully defining the behaviour of the program when encountering an unhandled exception, see 6.51 Pre-processor directives [NMP].